SWIC-177/curriculum-content/week-14.md

 To accomplish this, you will work in your `main.js` file and do: `import { removeCorrespondingItemsByTerm } from "./src/lib";`

-All you have to do then is to call the function with the proper arguments and just log the results to the console.
+~~All you have to do then is to call the function with the proper arguments and just log the results to the console.
 Make a 'proper' commit and push it up.

-## Homework Due Saturday
+## Homework Due ~~Saturday~~ Next Tuesday

-1. Research [`sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) and [`toSorted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toSorted#examples).
-What's the difference?
-What does it mean when it mentions "in place"?
-Write a short Gist on this.
-1. In the `wwe` project, implement, "Alphabetize `CHAMPIONS` by last name."
-1. In the `lib.js`(may need to create that) file, create a reusable function that will take an array of strings along with either: `"first"` or `"last"` as arguments.
-The function should return the array sorted by either the first or last name of the strings.
-The second parameter should be optional.
-Assign a default value of `"last"` if an argument is not passed in.
+### Update/Edit

+**UPDATED:** I have removed 🔥 the task regarding sorting.
+Once again, I overestimated the difficulty.
+Instead, I walk you through the sort task [in this Q&A video](https://around.co/playback/ff124133-420b-48e4-a38a-aabcbfab4917?sharedKey=7f4e3e6a-94d4-4581-9c69-5b05178719dc).

+In this video, we review some parts of VS Code and we fix an issue with the tooling 🧰.
+We also review ESM, `filter` and just various other JS topics.

+Unlike the 'crazy 🤡' video previously, most of this is relevant.

+**NOTE:** We didn't fully solve the problem.
+Expect an update soon regarding that.

 1. See if you can devise a test to prove that it passes.
 I will grade lightly on this part.
 BTW, CoPilot is excellent at writing tests for you.
 Just ask it to do so.
 You may need to do: `npm i -D vitest` and add a script to your `package.json` to run the tests.

 ---